ilanashapiro/Flix/README.md

 - [X] User can view the large movie poster by tapping on a cell.
 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
 - [X] Customize the selection effect of the cell.
-    -Yellow when selects
+    -Yellow when the user selects, back to clear when the user returns
 - [X] Customize the navigation bar.
-    - "Now Playing" has the now playing image, the "View Grid" option is now named "View Grid" and has a projector image.
-The top bar has the title "Movies" in dark green with a shadow.
+    - The navigation bar has the title "Movies" in dark green with a shadow.
 - [ ] Customize the UI.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] List anything else that you can get done to improve the app functionality!
+    -Customize the tab bar
+        -"Now Playing" has the now playing image, the "View Grid" option is now named "View Grid" and has a projector image.
+The bar is a pale yellow color.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):